Seraaron/agora/srd/lists/stats/Pain.md

 #### Pain ([[Swiftness|Swi]])

 Being _pained_ is the [[Stress|stress]] of [[Swiftness]].
 It's not as bad as getting [[Wounds and Scars|wounded]], but pain can also precede a more serious injury.
 It comes mainly from physical injuries, less from emotional pain.
-Physically exerting yourself will make you want to cry out or grit your teeth, and your movements are just not as strong or as quick as they should be; making you reluctant to do anything you don't have to.
+Physically exerting yourself will make you want to cry out or grit your teeth, and your movements are just not as strong or as quick as they should be — making you reluctant to do anything you don't have to.

 ##### Remedies for Pain